Pool Resurfacing in Sorrento, FL

 Empty, weathered swimming pool with a rough, peeling surface in a backyard, next to a brick house.
 The pool appears neglected, with a few scattered leaves and a damaged wall.

-Swimming Pool Renovation Sorrento
+Professional Pool Resurfacing Sorrento

-Pool Resurfacing Company Sorrento
+Sorrento Pool Resurfacing Experts

 A construction worker wearing a blue and gray cap and reflective jacket smooths out a concrete surface with a trowel.
 The worker is kneeling and focused on the task.
 The setting appears to be a construction site.